dann1/one-deploy/arch_bastion.md

     n1a1: { ansible_host: n1a1 }
 ```

-The `bastion` group should contain a single host accessible from you Ansible controller.
+The `bastion` group should contain a single host accessible from your Ansible controller.
 This host can for example be one of the Frontends or something completely from outside of the cluster.

 ## SSH configs